-3.2.1 Step 1 of the methodology recommended by the Historic England guidance The Setting of Heritage Assets is 'to identify which designated heritage assets might be affected by a proposed development.
+3.2.1 Step 1 of the methodology recommended by the Historic England guidance The affected by a proposed development.
 Development proposals may adversely impact heritage assets where they remove a feature which contributes to the significance of a designated heritage asset or where they interfere with an element of a heritage asset's setting which contributes to its significance, such as interrupting a key relationship or a designed view'.
 Consideration was made as to whether any of the designated heritage assets present within or beyond the 500m study area include the site as part of their setting, and therefore may potentially be affected by the proposed development.
-No Heritage Assets will be affected by the proposed development.
+Assets in the vicinity identified for further assessment on the basis of proximity and intervisibility comprise: